microsoft/DynamicTelemetry/docs/docs/Architecture.FlightRecorder.Overview.document.md

 In contrast, some logging applies only to specific failures that may take minutes or days to occur.
 Examples include Bluetooth sessions on a client operating system, long-running transactions, or writing data to a slow medium like tape.
-These scenarios require maintaining a flight recorder over an extended period, ensuring that all pertinent logs remain accessible when needed.
+These scenarios require maintaining a Flight Recorder over an extended period, ensuring that all pertinent logs remain accessible when needed.

 These lower volume but long duration Flight Recorders are known as long-horizon